 Is Sonos port better than Connect?

 Yes, Sonos Port is better than Connect.
-Not only is it the audio streaming unit with a smaller footprint, it also integrates well with your home speakers thanks to the audio trigger for the amp.
+Not only is it the audio streaming unit with a smaller footprint, it also integrates well with your whole house speakers thanks to the audio trigger for the Sonos amp.
 The Port also has a lot more bonus functions, a better signal to noise ratio by 10 dB, and more processing power.

 What is the difference between Sonos Connect and Sonos port?